Obsessive–compulsive personality disorder: Restricted emotions and interpersonal functioning

 Individuals with this disorder may display little affection and warmth; their relationships and speech tend to have a formal and professional approach, and not much affection is expressed even to loved ones, such as greeting or hugging a significant other at an airport or train station.

 They are extremely careful in their interpersonal interactions.
 They have little spontaneity when interacting with others, and ensure that their speech follows rigid and austere standards by excessively scrutinising it.
-They filter their speech for embarrassing or imperfect articulation, and they have a low bar for what they consider to be such.
-They lower their bar even further when they are communicating with their superiors or with a person of high status.
+They filter their speech for embarrassing or imperfect articulation, while they maintain a high bar for what they consider to be acceptable.
+They raise their bar even higher when they are communicating with their superiors or with a person of high status.
 Communication becomes a time-consuming and exhausting effort, and they start avoiding it altogether.
 Others regard them as cold and detached as a result.

 Their need for restricting affection is a defense mechanism used to control their emotions.
 They may expunge emotions from their memories and organize them as a library of facts and data; the memories are intellectualized and rationalized, not experiences that they can feel.
 This helps them avoid unexpected emotions and feelings and allows them to remain in control.
-They view self-exploration as a waste of time and have a patronising attitude towards emotional people.
+They can view self-exploration as a waste of time and have a patronising attitude towards emotional people.

 Interpersonal control

 Individuals with OCPD are at one extreme of the conscientiousness continuum.
 While conscientiousness is a desirable trait generally, its extreme presentation for those with OCPD leads to interpersonal problems.
 OCPD individuals present as over-controlled and this extends to the relationships they have with other people.
-Individuals with OCPD are referential to authority and rules.
+Individuals with OCPD are reverential to authority and rules.
 OCPD individuals may therefore punish those who violate their strict standards.
 The inability to accept differences in belief or behaviors from others often leads to high conflict and controlling relationships with coworkers, spouses, and children.

 Cause

 The cause of OCPD is thought to involve a combination of genetic and environmental factors.
 There is clear evidence to support the theory that OCPD is genetically inherited; however, the relevance and impact of genetic factors vary with studies placing it somewhere between 27% and 78%.

-A Twin Study of Personality Disorders, a study over multiple personality disorders and the influence that genetics play on causing these disorders, found that OCPD had a .78 heritability correlation.
-Therefore, determining that the development of OCPD in an individual can be strongly linked to genetics.
+A twin study on the influence of genetics on the development of personality disorders over multiple personality disorders found that OCPD had a 0.78 heritability correlation, thus demonstrating that the development of OCPD can be strongly linked to genetics.

 Other studies have found links between attachment theory and the development of OCPD.
-According to this hypothesis, those with OCPD have never developed a secure attachment style, had overbearing parents, were shown little care, and were unable to develop empathetically and emotionally.
+According to this hypothesis, those with OCPD have never developed a secure attachment style, had overbearing parents, were shown little care, and/or were unable to develop empathetically and emotionally.